Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Methods

 \paragraph*{Figure 1, left panels} A large random Lotka-Volterra ecosystem of the type described above was generated.
 Parameters used were: $N=1000, c=50, \gamma=-1, \sigma^2=1/4/c, b=0.05$.
 The solid line is the result of Eq.~(6), noting that $\mu=\sqrt{2\sigma^2/\pi}$.
 For the empirical power spectrum, we used an Euler-Maryama time-stepping method to simulate a time series of length $t_{\max}=2^{10}$ and time step $h=2^{-7}$.
 The power spectrum for each species was calculated with a Fast Fourier Transform, and the result averaged over all species.
 The top panel shows part of the time series generated for the first species. \paragraph*{Figure 1, right panel} A two-trophic level model ecosystem was generated as described above.
 Parameters in this case were: $Nx=200, N_y=800, c_x=20, c_y=5, \alpha=10, b=1, d=1$.
 Time series and power spectra were computed similarly to the left panels. \paragraph*{Figure 2} For the left panel, we generated Lotka-Volterra ecosystems with parameters $N=1000, c=50, \sigma^2=0.5$, using $b=2+(1+\gamma)\sqrt(c*\sigma^2)$ for the simulations with $\gamma=0$ and $\gamma=1$.
 Time series and spectra were computed similarly to Figure 1.
 For the right panels more care is needed.
 Finite random matrices typically have a small number of eigenvalues that are order $1/\sqrt{N}$ larger than predicted by the stability boundary in the limit $N\to\infty$.
 To achieve the near-instability results in this figure, we first generated the off-diagonal entries of the community matrices, then chose the birth rate $b$ to put the rightmost eigenvalue of $\bm{A}$ exactly at zero. \paragraph*{Figure 3} Parameters here are: $N=500, c=20, \gamma=-1, \sigma^2=1/4/c, b=0.2$.
-For the `direct' results we numerically computed the power spectral density according to the matrix formula (\ref{eq_powerspectrum_definition}).
-This was preferable to simulations of the time series, as an extremely long time horizon is required to achieve good resolution of the individual contributions to the power spectral density. \paragraph*{Figure 4} Parameters here are: $N_x=100, N_y=200, c_x=20, c_y=10, \alpha=5, b=1, d=1$.
+For the `direct' results we numerically computed the power spectral density according to the matrix formula in Eq.~(\ref{eq_powerspectrum_definition}).
+This was preferable to simulations of the time series, as a long time horizon is required to achieve good resolution of the individual contributions to the power spectral density. \paragraph*{Figure 4} Parameters here are: $N_x=100, N_y=200, c_x=20, c_y=10, \alpha=5, b=1, d=1$. \paragraph*{Figure 5} \\ The dataset 41467\_2017\_2571\_MOESM6\_ESM.xlsx was imported into Matlab and processed as follows: We took the average of the three reported daily measurements to construct an 88-day time series for each species.
+To limit boundary effects we discarded all species with at least one with zero measured abundance, in doing so retaining 100 species.
+The mean was subtracted and then the power spectrum fitted using the covariance method with 8th order autoregression.
+The model fitting was achieved with a non-linear least squares method applied to our equation (\ref{eq_sr_meanfield}), with parameters $b$, $c\sigma^2$ (a composite parameter), $\gamma$, and an additional scale parameter for overall noise strength.